IryArkhy/IryArkhy/README.md

 ### Hi there, I'm Iryna 👋

 - 🔭 I’m currently working on several interesting projects.
 The one should bring value to my country's society.
-- 🌱 I’m currently learning Node.js, SQL and Python in depth.
 - 📫 How to reach me: [arkhypchenko.iryna@gmail.com](arkhypchenko.iryna@gmail.com) or via [Linkedin](https://www.linkedin.com/in/iryna-a-91389814b/)
 - 😄 Pronouns: /irɪnə/ ('Ir..' like in 'peek' and '..ina' like in 'kick');
 - ⚡ Fun fact: I have 2 LLM's from Ukrainian and Lithuanian law schools.